valerieniloinsigh31/FitForWork_v1/README.md

 Psychological properties of colours text in the README.md was found here

 <b>Media</b>
-All Images were created by the developer.
+Images pruned from the following resourcesL

 <b>Acknowledgements</b>
 My Mentor Mitko for continuous helpful feedback.